 In the end, I decided to stick to my guns, and buy the second ticket.
 I did this shortly after getting off the phone with Priceline and my credit card company the first time.
 I paid with the same credit card, in order to help prove that I already had a better offer available to me at that same time and that I had been serious about buying a ticket at that price.

 So, my final recourse was to file a dispute with my credit card company.
 I had called them immediately after my first call to Priceline, but they couldn't do anything to prevent the charge.
 They also couldn't start the dispute process until the charge posted.
 Several days later, with the trip already underway, the charge from Priceline posted officially.
 I then started the dispute process.

-My credit card company took explanations and sent paper work for more.
+My credit card company took explanations and sent paperwork for more.
 In the meantime, I had done my best to document the other offers I already had in my browser, and to preserve as much of that as possible.
 I sent them copies of what I had.
 They put a hold on the charge for the duration of the investigation.
 A couple months later, I had to fill out more paperwork, and wait again for Priceline to respond.
 About three months later I had the charge refunded.
 I don't know what response they received from Priceline.
 It may be that the credit card company just absorbed the charge.

 The double booking was also a problem when traveling since there were two reservations under the same name on the flights.
 Since Priceline wouldn't cancel the ticket, it was necessary to discuss with the airline in advance.
 The airline couldn't cancel it, but it at least gave them the opportunity to overbook the flight if desired.
 It was also prudent to arrive extra early to allow time for this again at departures.
 My strongest recommendation would be to not to use Priceline, and especially not without a video camera capturing your actions and the screen.

 ATLANTA, GEORGIA -- Didn't receive the room that I pre-paid from Priceline.com.
 The hotel charged my card even though I had a pre-paid reservation.
 They charged it at a much lower rate and Priceline wouldn't honor the difference.
 I will never use them again and neither should you.
 You've been warned.